thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--youtube_use_whisper`:
     * If True DocToolsLLM will download the audio from the youtube link, and whisper will be used to turn the audio into text. whisper_prompt and whisper_lang will be used if set.
+* `--youtube_use_deepgram`:
+    * If True DocToolsLLM will download the audio from the youtube link, and deepgram will be used to turn the audio into text. `--deepgram_kwargs` will be used if set.

 * `--include`:
     * Only active if `--filetype` is one of json_list, recursive,